 Several years’ work has brought us finally to the island of Maui.
 Twelve nations have sent ministers and delegations here to attempt to conclude negotiations of the Trans-Pacific Partnership.
 The U.S. government, pressed by business lobbies and their election spending, will ask … Continue reading →

-In 1996 my parents, responding with vigor to low-level delinquency on my part, sent me to a reform school in the back woods of Maine.
-For two years I lived in a small house with sixty other young people, in … Continue reading →
+In 1996 my parents, responding with vigor to low-level delinquency on my part, sent me to an alternative disciplinary school in the back woods of Maine.
+For two years I lived in a small house with sixty other young people, … Continue reading →

 It is spring in Geneva in green and lavender bloom.
 Martin Khor tells us that the problem we have traveled here to address is among the most serious of our time.
 Martin directs the South Centre, supported by and advising … Continue reading →

 Business interests lobby the US government to bully developing countries into changing their economic laws and practices so as to favor the commercial interests of multinationals.
 Unfortunately this can come at the expense of health, education and other sensitive public interests.
 We are countering the corporations’ analysis and arguing for a more independent US government policymaking that defends global health.